 Colposcopy is a safe procedure with no complications other than vaginal spotting of blood.

 The examiner wants to get a good look at the squamocolumnar junction, which is the area of the cervix that gives rise to most cases of cervical cancer.
 The term squamocolumnar junction refers to the border between the two different types of cells (squamous cells that line the outer surface of the cervix and columnar cells) that normally form the lining of the endocervical canal.
 (This canal connects the cervix with the main part of the uterus.)
 Most cases of cervical cancer originate from the squamous cells and, therefore, are referred to as squamous cell cervical cancer.

 During colposcopy, the entire squamocolumnar junction is more likely to be seen in young women.
 The reason for this is that after menopause, the squamocolumnar junction tends to migrate inside the endocervical canal.
-Colposcopy, therefore, is often not adequate in women after menopause.
+Colposcopy, therefore, is occasionally not adequate in women after menopause.
 Therefore, if the whole squamocolumnar junction area of the cervix is not visible on colposcopy, another type of procedure may need to be performed that allows the entire squamocolumnar junction to be examined.
 (See cold knife cone biopsy below.)